papsel/Bank-of-Flatiron/README.md

 ### Deployment
 1. Run `npm install` in your terminal.
 2. Run `npm run server`.
-This will run your backend on port `3000`.
+This will run your backend on port `3001`.
 3. In a new terminal, run `npm start`.
-This will run your React app on port `3001`.
+This will run your React app on port `3000`.

 Make sure to open [http://localhost:3000/transactions](http://localhost:3000/transactions) in the browser to verify that your backend is working before you proceed!
+The base URL for your backend is: `http://localhost:3001`